-- Your compact disc player cannot play special shaped or low-quality compact discs such as those shown here.
-Do not use them as the player could be damaged. - Handle compact discs carefully, especially when you are inserting them.
+- Your automatic changer or compact disc player cannot play special shaped compact discs as shown.
+Do not use them as the changer or player could be damaged. - Your automatic changer or compact disc player cannot play special shaped or low-quality compact discs such as shown here.
+Do not use them as the changer or player could be damaged. - Handle compact discs carefully, especially when you are inserting them.
 Hold them on the edge and do not bend them.
 Avoid getting fingerprints on them, particularly on the shiny side. - Dirt, scrapes, warping, pin holes, or other disc damage could cause the player to skip or to repeat a section of a track.
 (To see a pin hole, hold the disc up to the light.) - Remove discs from the compact disc player when you are not listening to them.
 Store them in their plastic cases away from moisture, heat, and direct sunlight.